vickmuir/Backup/evault-mssql-plugin.md

 4. Select **EVault plug-in - MSSQL** and click **Continue**.
 5. Enter your Promo Code if you have one, and click **Recalculate**.
 6. The updated charges are displayed.
 Review your order.
 7. Check the box to indicate that you read and accept the Third-party Service Agreements.
 8. Click **Place Order**.

-## Installing the MSSQL Plug-in
+## Installing the MSSQL plug-in

 To install the SQL plug-in for Windows, run the Agent installation kit.
 The plug-in appears as an option on the **Custom Setup** page.